vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

 We expect participants to be proficient in "distro work".
 Core Developers and MOTUs would of course qualify, but people working on their application for such a status are welcome.
-For the latter category, +1 shifts are a good way to get exposure to some specific situations such as transitions, proposed migration, or merges.
+For the latter category, +1 shifts are a good way to get more exposure to some specific situations such as transitions, proposed migration, or merges, although participants are expected to already understand those notions and have at least *some* experience with them.

 While some teams are committed to have people on +1 on a regular basis, others can pick up the occasional shift, in accordance with their managers.